Sam-Saarinen/Sam-Saarinen.github.io/_posts/2023-11-06-movies-i-recommend.md

 ---
 layout: post
 type: professional
-title: "[List] Movies I Recommend"
+title: "[List] Movies (and Series) I Recommend"
 date: 2023-11-06
 ---

 It's difficult to compare movies across genres, and there are movies that have relevance to the history of the medium that just aren't as enjoyable to watch now.
 With that said, these are some movies that I would generally recommend to people _today_.
+I've also mixed in a TV series or two.

 ### The Incredibles (2004)
 If forced to pick a favorite, this might be it.
 An allegory for middle-class America wrapped up in comic-book superheroism.
 An object lesson in irony.
 And so many quoteable one-liners!
 The only thing I might fault is that the animation will continue to age as computers and art advance.